 Each youth rights trainer has been through an accreditation scheme, has been awarded a Gateway award in Peer Rights, and is a highly skilled member of staff.

-An introduction to the rights of children and young people in the immigration system (free)
+An introduction to the rights of children and young people in the immigration system

 An introduction to the rights of children and young people in the immigration system aims to give an overview of children’s rights to non-legal professionals who work with children and young people.
 The course will cover the basics of asylum, immigration and nationality law, finding a lawyer and legal aid.
-It will look at the rights of chlidren in families as well as separated children.
+It will look at the rights of children in families as well as separated children.

-Access to education for more migrant children (free)
+Access to education for more migrant children

-This free training session is designed to give an overview of legal entitlements and issues surrounding access to education for children and young people who are within the immigration or asylum systems.
+This training session is designed to give an overview of legal entitlements and issues surrounding access to education for children and young people who are within the immigration or asylum systems.
 Education at all levels will be covered: compulsory education (primary and secondary school), ESOL, college and university.

 Become a Youth Rights Trainer